unrealwork/atsd-use-cases/USMortality/README.md

   "attribution" : "CDC, NCIRD, Influenza Division",
 ```

-* Metrics - a list of numeric columns contained in the dataset (for example `pneumonia_and_influenza_deaths`).
+* Metrics - a list of numeric columns contained in the dataset (for example: `pneumonia_and_influenza_deaths`).
 This particular dataset contains 7 metrics.

 ```json
    "dataTypeName" : "number",
    "fieldName" : "pneumonia_and_influenza_deaths"
 ```

-* Series Tags - a list of text columns contained in the dataset (for example `city`).
+* Series Tags - a list of text columns contained in the dataset (for example: `city`).
 The tag columns allow us to filter and group the data.
-This dataset contains 3 series tags: city, state, and region.
+This dataset contains 3 series tags: `city`, `state`, and `region`.

 ```json
    "name" : "City",